Print

 2008

-The EDPS recommendations provided in this opinion aim to ensure the full compliance with the Regulation 45/2001 and concern, in particular, the information to be provided to the data subjects, the modalities of exercise of rights of access and rectification, as well as recall the necessity to observe the data protection principles.
+The EDPS recommendations provided in this opinion aim to ensure the full compliance with the Regulation 45/2001 and concern, in particular, the information to be provided to the data subjects, as well as the necessity to comply with the confidentiality and security obligations by all subjects involved in this data processing.

 Available languages: English, French